-1. Use one of the templates provided in the FAQs.
+1. Use one of the templates provided in this FAQ.
 Review the applicable instructions for domestic entities or international entities to ensure you select the appropriate template.

 2.Complete all sections of the template to avoid these main causes of rejection:

 - Failure to include a statement clarifying your account administration preference.
 The template directs you to select one of two choices for who can administer your account, either self administration confirmation or third party agent designation.
 Your letter must indicate one or the other.

 - Information not matching.
 Double check that the appointed Entity Administrator’s email address and phone number, as well as the entity physical address, match the information contained in the SAM registration.
 Take the extra time to ensure all information is accurate and complete or you will be required to submit another hard copy notarized letter.

 - Missing digits in the DUNS Number.
 Include all nine digits of your DUNS Number.
 Do not ignore leading and ending zeros.
 Double check the DUNS Number for accuracy against your SAM registration.

 The type of stamp or seal required on notarized documents varies from state to state.
 CLICK HERE for a spreadsheet with each state’s requirements.
 A graphic with this information is also available (click here to view graphic).

 Q: When should the notarized letter be sent – simultaneously with electronic submittal or after CAGE code is received?

 A: Entities can submit at any time – they do not need to wait to clear CAGE.
 Entities must submit the notarized letter within 30 days of registering in SAM.

 Q: Should entities expect an email or a letter that confirms receipt?